da-yauhenzadziarkouski/wai-tabs/README.md

 ## Why

 1. There are tons of similar plugins available, but usually we don't need an extra functionality or dive into a setup complexity, these offer.
-2. This plugin lets you ensure that you didn't forget to add all required attributes to follow [WAI-ARIA Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
+2. This plugin lets you ensure that you didn't forget to add all required attributes to match [WAI-ARIA Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
 3. Ability to use any HTML tags as controls besides `<button>`.
 4. You can use as many wrappers as you need for the navigation items or panels - this will not affect the behavior.
 5. Tab panels can be added in a different order than tabs - it doesn't matter since the script queries the panels by the `id` attribute.

 ## How it works

-Basically, it changes certain attributes, but also provides a simple API for extending: it doesn't add any classes or change other attributes except `tabindex`, `aria-selected` and `aria-hidden`, so you need to pass a custom function/hook to the `mount` method if you want to change the HTML DOM dynamically - please see [Configuration](#configuration).
+Basically, it changes certain attributes, but also provides a simple API for extending: it doesn't add any classes, modify styles or change other attributes except `tabindex`, `aria-selected` and `aria-hidden`, so you need to pass a custom function/hook to the `mount` method if you want to change the HTML DOM dynamically - please see [Configuration](#configuration).
 You may ask: "Why the script doesn't add `hidden` attribute to panels?"
 Well, because sometimes we don't need to entirely hide the panels, but toggle the CSS visibility property instead to keep the widget height constant, relying on the tallest pane, and using CSS transitions.

 It utilizes the following HTML Attributes: